IIT-Madras-DSAI-Department/end-semester-project-Rishitha470/README.md

 > **Scope (as per assignment brief):**
 > Give an introduction to your repository here: Eg. This repository contains a complete implementation for ...
+* This repository contains the code files(.py and .ipynb) or the alogorithms and a report pdf.
 ---

 **Important Note:**